bigrexsoftware/bigrexsoftware/README.md

 ## Hi there 👋

 - 👋 Hi, I’m Robyn (Robbie) working with @BigRexSoftware - https://www.BigRex.com
-- 🌵 I am based in Phoenix, Arizona.
+- 🌵 I'm based in Phoenix, Arizona.
 - 👀 I’m interested in C#, SQL, JavaScript, HTML, Blazor, AI, and other fun things.
 - 🌱 I'm also currently working on a new application for job seekers using Blazor and LaTeX.
 - 💞️ I’m wanting to collaborate on creating technical projects for LGBTQ+ people and communities.